ursus164/JUnit-5-workshop/README.md

 ### 2. Work with testing automation based on GitHub workflows - as in real life.

 After completing each task, you can check if tests are "green".
-However, usually in production repository some sort of workflow will be implemented.
-For example addtional verification if code provided by each programmer is correct.
-If so, it can be automaticlly merged into main branch (after approval).
-To get started, fork this repository to your local machine and navigate to the project directory.
+However, usually in production repository, some sort of integration workflow will be implemented.
+For example, we can add extra verification by GIT if some bugfix or commit is pushed into the branch - better not trust "Mr. Smith" that every test passes succesfully.
+Automatic code verification is more trustworthy.
+If your code passes that verification it can be automaticlly merged into main branch (after approval).

+`To get started, fork this repository to your local machine and navigate to the project directory. `

 ![image](https://github.com/ursus164/ProjectJPWP/assets/101526933/9f70c5c7-8c66-4bac-b5d9-f8dc03bcc17f)